Post title or brief description

 Aberta Nova car park set among pine forests on the Comporta dune ridge

-The Fossil Cliff and the Dune Backing
+The Fossil Cliff at the Northern End

 Driver's view through a red 4x4 windscreen on a sandy pine forest track